Camera ApplicationsOthers

 e-con Systems has 20+ years of experience in designing, developing, and manufacturing OEM cameras.
 One of our latest releases is See3CAM_CU83 – an 8 MP, RGB-IR camera with a USB interface to capture both visible and infrared light.
 This camera is based on a 1/2.9″ AR0830 image sensor from onsemi.

-See3CAM_CU83 is truly a one-of-a-kind camera since it sends the RAW RGB-IR data from the sensor to the FPGA, separating the RGB and IR data using our proprietary RGB-IR separation algorithm.
+See3CAM_CU83 is truly a one-of-a-kind camera since it sends the RAW RGB-IR data from the sensor to the FPGA, separating the RGB and IR data using our patented RGB-IR separation algorithm.
 The RGB data is sent to the ISP, which outputs the Y12, while the IR data is directly streamed.

 It is perfect for application use cases, such as biometric access control, in-cabin monitoring, crop health monitoring, image-guided surgeries, and patient monitoring.